williamweckl/nasa_exploration_rovers_control/README.md

 - A structure of **celestial bodies** was created to keep some specific logics.
 For now there's just `Mars`, but other celestial bodies can be easily added in the future.
 After all, after conquering Mars, we won't want to stop here, will we?
 - `Mars` also has a specific characteristic of having its grounds to be explored as being rectangular highlands, so a specific Mars validation has been added to not allow square grounds.
 - Some fake modules was created to be able to mock some Elixir and Erlang modules like `System` and `:timer`.
 The decision of which module will be used is made by the environment (see `config` folder files).
-The default is to use the language modules, but this default is overwriten by the test environment.
+The default is to use the language modules, but this default is overwriten at the test environment.

 ## Requirements